langbnj/alphasync/README.md

     - Repeat for new UniProt releases

 ## Acknowledgements
 The code in input/alphasync/alphafold_tools is modified slightly from https://github.com/google-deepmind/alphafold, licensed under the Apache 2.0 license.
+The main change is a split into CPU- and GPU-based steps for more efficient parallelisation.